Thursday, June 27, 2024

 The issue was a vote against a contract to modify Lake Powell Boulevard.

-California: Oakland Mayoral recall makes the ballot and mayors home raided
+California: Oakland Mayoral recall makes the ballot and mayor's home raided

-More exciting news in Alameda County, as clerk announced that the recall of Oakland Mayor Sheng Tao has made the ballot, which was followed the next day by news that the FBI raided her house.
+More exciting news in Alameda County, as clerk announced that the recall of Oakland Mayor Sheng Thao has made the ballot, which was followed the next day by news that the FBI raided her house.
 This is the first recall in Oakland Mayoral history and will be the largest by population for a mayor since 2011 (Omaha and Miami-Dade -- though that was a county).
 Internationally (Lima, Warsaw, Frankfurt, Duisburg, and Kaohsiung, and on the county and state level, there have been larger, but not for a mayor.

 No word yet on the invalidation rate, but petitioners handed in over 40,000 signatures, which was more than she won on the first round of her election.
 They need 24,638.